ainzzorl/goodcode/index.md

 We believe that the code speaks for itself, though.
 Our job is to find interesting examples, provide necessary context and point out certain details.

+### Who writes these articles?

+The founder of the project, [ainzzorl](https://github.com/ainzzorl/goodcode).
+Future content is expected to be crowd-sourced.
+Read more about [contributing to the project](#contributing).

+We believe that the code speaks for itself, though.
+Our job is to find interesting examples, provide necessary context and point out certain details.

+### Why did you choose *Example X* from *Project Y* and not something else?
+It's not nearly the most interesting thing in *Project Y*.

+Because we find that *Example X* satisfies the criteria described above.
+But there's no reason why there can only be one example from *Project Y*.
+Please [suggest adding another example](https://github.com/ainzzorl/goodcode/issues/new?assignees=&labels=new+example&template=new-example-proposal.md&title=%5BNEW+EXAMPLE%5D+PROJECT+-+TITLE).

 # Contributing

 This project cannot succeed without volunteer effort.
 Your help in improving existing or adding new articles is very welcome.
 Read the [contributing guide](https://github.com/ainzzorl/goodcode/blob/main/CONTRIBUTING.md) for details.